How to Enable or Disable Copilot Actions in Windows 11

 How do you do a Copilot action on Windows?

-To get started, select “Take Action” from the drop-down menu in the composer.
-You can also provide Copilot Actions with files or folders by selecting “Attach file” or “Attach folder” from the + button.
-Copilot will then take a few moments to create a desktop before starting on your task.
+Selecting “Take Action” from the composer drop-down menu initiates the process.
+Attaching files or folders happens by choosing “Attach file” or “Attach folder” from the + button.
+Copilot then prepares a desktop environment briefly before executing the task.

 What can you do with Copilot in 🪟 Windows 11?

-Copilot on Windows can help you adjust your PC settings.
-Ask questions like "Make my screen easier to read" or "Help me focus by reducing distractions," and Copilot will guide you to the relevant option in Windows Settings.
+Copilot on Windows assists with modifying PC configurations.
+Prompts like "Make my screen easier to read" or "Help me focus by reducing distractions," direct the assistant to surface relevant options inside Windows Settings.

 Was this guide helpful?